 Your credit score is also determined by how much credit you are using at a time.
 If you use the available credit intelligently, chances are your credit score will improve.

 If a credit card bill goes unpaid, you may have to pay the price of your mistake in the long term.
-You may have to pay a penalty like a late fee and in the long term if your unpaid debt amount goes to collection agencies then the report of unpaid debt amount will remain in your credit report for 7 years or more.
+You may have to pay the penalty like a late fee, and in the long term, if your unpaid debt amount goes to collection agencies, then the report of unpaid debt amount will remain in your credit report for 7 years or more.

 Ultimately, it will hamper your credit score.
-So, the better idea for you will be to go to your lender or take the expert help to solve your debt problems.
-As you know the importance of credit score when you will apply for the mortgage loan.
+The better idea for you will be to go to your lender or take expert help to solve your debt problems.
+As you know, the importance of credit score when you will apply for a mortgage loan.

-One of the unforeseen realities of taking a mortgage holiday is that is can impact your finances in a negative way.
+One of the unforeseen realities of taking a mortgage holiday is that it can negatively impact your finances.

 Final Thoughts on Credit Scores When Buying a Home